CBA To Dedicate Course To Heath, Go For 400 Dual Wins In Row

 With everything CBA has accomplished in Heath's years as head coach, the streak sits at the top of his list.

 "Winning state titles, Easterns, and everything else has already been done," Heath said.
-"But what we're about to do has never been done.
+"But what we've done has never been done.
 How can you top that?"

 Kerwin said it's easy to pinpoint why the streak is so important to the tradition of cross-country running at CBA.